 Are There Other Options?

-If you’re still not sure about arch support, there might be other ways that you can make your runs more comfortable.
+If you’re still not sure about arch support, there might be other ways you can make your runs more comfortable.
 For example, there might be extra stress on your arches because you are overweight.
 Shedding a few extra pounds might do the trick.

-If you’ve never had problems and you technically have flat feet, then clearly your arches are getting all the support they need.
+If you’ve never had problems but you technically have flat feet, then clearly your arches are getting all the support they need.
 But if running has been uncomfortable and you know it’s your arches, you can always try an over-the-counter orthotic.

 They aren’t too expensive, and it’s a good way to compare running with support and without support to see the difference.
 That can give you a good baseline for seeing if arch support is something you need.